planetminguez/PyToExe/README.md

 # PyToExe
-macOS App that Converts Python Scripts to Executables
+macOS App that Converts Python Scripts to Executables written in Swift